duan602728596/antd-schema-form/README.md

 ## Start using

 1. Before using, you need to configure antd in the babel [on-demand loading](https://ant.design/docs/react/introduce#Use-modularized-antd).
-2. You need to configure the exclude of babel-loader as follows:
+2. You need to configure the babel-loader as follows:

   ```javascript
   {